rancher/rancher-docs/versioned_docs/version-2.5/pages-for-subheaders/installation-and-upgrade.md

 Configuration and upgrading are also simplified with RancherD.
 When you upgrade the RancherD binary, both the Kubernetes cluster and the Rancher Helm chart are upgraded.

-### Rancher on EKS Install with the AWS Marketplace

-Rancher can be installed on to Amazon Elastic Kubernetes Service (EKS) [through the AWS Marketplace](../getting-started/quick-start-guides/deploy-rancher-manager/aws-marketplace.md).
-The EKS cluster deployed is production-ready and follows AWS best practices.

 ### Single-node Kubernetes Install

 Rancher can be installed on a single-node Kubernetes cluster.
 In this case, the Rancher server doesn't have high availability, which is important for running Rancher in production.